 Craft Resin Facebook

-Use our handy online calculator to estimate how much epoxy resin you'll need for larger projects.
-Hit the link down below to access the calculator:
+We do have a resin calculator available to work out how much epoxy resin you'll need for your larger projects.
+Visit the link below to work out how much you need:

 Team Craft Resin